MarvinRodr/guessingNumbers-symfonyApp/README.md

 ## Technologies
 ***
-A list of technologies used within the project:
+A list of technologies used on the project:
 * [Symfony](https://example.com): Version 5
 ## Installation
 ***